The Adult price for each area of the ground is the full price for admission.

 The content of this statement applies equally to the treatment of our staff, customers, supporters, clients and suppliers and is fully supported by the Board of Rochdale AFC.

-If you have a complaint or witness an incident of discrimination, harassment or bullying we would ask you to report it direct to Russ Green, Rochdale AFC CEO & Club Equality Champion and Kick it Out.
+If you have a complaint or witness an incident of discrimination, harassment or bullying we would ask you to report it directly to Chairman Simon Gauge and Club Equality Champion, Nicola Toolan, and Kick it Out.